The Lifecycle of a Quality Blog Post

-Although, this can happen to even the most professional blogger- I also have had to update most of my post severally.
+Although, this can happen to even the most professional blogger- I also have had to update most of my posts more often.
 Hence, the enthusiasm to discuss “The life-cycle of a quality blog post” and also as a requirement for AdSense approval– a good article can be categorized into 3 tiers;

 Now we would talk about the basic elements of a great blog post and how to optimize each for both readers and search engines under these